OpenStackOnRaPi/ostackinstall/README.md

 ### RaPi system configuration

+Basically, we follow the guidlines from [Kolla-Ansible support matrix](#https://docs.openstack.org/kolla-ansible/2023.1/user/support-matrix.html) in choosing the installaion environment.

 1. Flash the OS (Raspberry Pi OS Lite (64bit), a port of Debian 12 (Bookworm) with no desktopp environment) onto microSD card.
 We recommend using Raspberry Pi imager.
    * make sure password authentication for ssh access is enabled (the instructions given below fit this authentication method)
    * it is recommended to set the value of host name, user name and password as you will use afterwards in Kolla-Ansible playbooks.
 In the examples below, we set "ubuntu" for both the user name and password, and use the convention ost01, ost02, ... to set Raspbbery Pi host name.